brimdata/zed/README.md

 The "`*`" tells `zq` to match every line, which is sent to the `cut` processor using the UNIX-like pipe syntax.

-The default output is a ZSON file.
+The default output is a ZNG file.
 If you want just the tab-separated lines like `zeek-cut`, you can specify text output:
 ```
 zq -f text "* | cut ts,id.orig_h,id.orig_p" conn.log